History of California before 1900: Las Californias under the Centralist Republic of Mexico

 In 1836, Mexico repealed the 1824 federalist constitution and adopted a more centralist political organization (under the Siete Leyes) that reunited Alta and Baja California in a single California Department (Departamento de las Californias).
 The change had little practical effect in far-off Alta California.
 The capital of Alta California remained Monterey, as it had been since the 1769 Portolá expedition first established an Alta California government, and the local political structures were unchanged.

 In September 1835, Nicolás Gutiérrez was appointed as interim governor of California in January 1836, to be replaced by Mariano Chico in April, but he was very unpopular.
 Thinking a revolt was coming, Chico returned to Mexico to gather troops, but was reprimanded for leaving his post.
 Gutierrez, the military commandant, re-assumed the governorship, but he too was unpopular.
 Senior members of Alta California's legislature Juan Bautista Alvarado and José Castro, with support from Mariano Guadalupe Vallejo, Comandante of the Fourth Military District and Director of Colonization of the Northern Frontier, and assistance from a group of Americans led by Isaac Graham, staged a revolt in November 1836 and forced Gutierrez to relinquish power.
 The Americans wanted Californian independence, but Alvarado instead preferred staying part of Mexico, albeit with greater autonomy.

 In 1840, Graham allegedly began agitating for a Texas-style revolution in California, in March issuing a notice for a planned horse race that was loosely construed into being a plot for revolt.
 Alvarado notified Vallejo of the situation, and in April the Californian military began arresting American and English immigrants, eventually detaining about 100 in the Presidio of Monterey.
 At the time, there were fewer than 400 foreigners from all nations in the department.
 Vallejo returned to Monterey and ordered Castro to take 47 of the prisoners to San Blas by ship, to be deported to their home countries.
 Under pressure from American and British diplomats, President Anastasio Bustamante released the remaining prisoners and began a court-martial against Castro.
 Also assisting in the release of those caught up in the Graham Affair was American traveler Thomas J. Farnham.
 In 1841, Graham and 18 of his associates returned to Monterey, with new passports issued by the Mexican federal government.

-Also in 1841, political leaders in the United States were declaring their doctrine of Manifest Destiny, and Californios grew increasingly concerned over their intentions.
+Also in 1841, political leaders in the U.S. were declaring their doctrine of Manifest Destiny, and Californios grew increasingly concerned over their intentions.
 Vallejo conferred with Castro and Alvarado recommending that Mexico send military reinforcements to enforce their military control of California.

 In response to increased military skirmishes and souring relations, indigenous Quechan and Kumeyaay bands responded by raiding ranchos, an attack on San Diego in June 1842, and cutting off all overland lines of trade and communication between the former Alta California and the rest of Mexico through a blockade from the Colorado River to the Pacific Ocean along what is today the California-Baja California border, which would come to fuel miscommunication in Northern California.